 Solution to Randomly Burning Cars

-Excepting a few cars with factory defects, cars DON’T just burn on their own, especially when parked.
-The only reason this happens is ignorance, carelessness, stupidity, or a dose of all three combined.
+Except for a few cars with factory defects, cars DON’T just burn on their own, especially when parked.
+The only reason this happens is ignorance, carelessness, stupidity, or an unhealthy dose of all three combined.

-I’ve seen rewires bypass fuses and motor owners modify their vehicles electrically in a manner the car wasn’t meant for.
+I’ve seen rewires bypass fuses, and motor owners modify their vehicles electrically in a manner the car wasn’t designed for.

 Keep your car as stock as possible (especially electrically); replace fuses with the same rating on units needing replacement (a fuse is the weakest point in a circuit for a reason, don’t make it the ‘strongest’), use the same gauge of wire for repairs (as recommended by the manufacturer) and importantly, only qualified folks should handle your car.